ligfx/cmake-format/README.md

 otherwise, writes results to standard output.

 options:
+  -argument-bin-pack=WIDTH       "Bin pack" arguments, with a maximum column width of WIDTH.
   -argument-per-line=STRING      Put each argument on its own line, indented by STRING.
   -indent=STRING                 Use STRING for indentation.
   -indent-arguments=align-paren  Align arguments on continuing lines with the command's left parenthesis.